OlivierSohn/hamazed/BACKLOG.md

-- use reorderRows more than reorderCols, optimize reorderRows (slicing)

 - embed some refined strategies in the program.

 - display estimated time to build a world (based on optimal strategy time)